bocchino/AppleCore/README.txt

 6. WRITING APPLECORE PROGRAMS

 Currently the best documentation for the AppleCore language is the spec (${APPLECORE}/Spec/AppleCore-Spec-v1.0.pdf).
-However, like any spec it's a bit dry and conveys all the details without enough worked examples.
+However, like most language specs it's a bit dry and conveys all the details without enough worked examples.
 Unfortunately there's no tutorial documentation yet.
 However, after browsing the spec to get the general idea of what's going on, you should be able to read the examples in

      ${APPLECORE}/Examples
      ${APPLECORE}/Lib